 Enhanced plan branch configuration

 In Bamboo 7.0, we’re enhancing plan branch configuration.
 From now on, you can configure plan branches using Bamboo Specs.
-In this way you create a custom plan brach configuration that differs from that on the default branch.
+This way you create a custom plan brach configuration that differs from that on the default branch.
 We’re referring to plan branches with custom configuration via Bamboo Specs as Specs branches.

 To use the enhanced plan branch configuration in Bamboo 7.0, your code must be stored in Bitbucket Server and you must be using Bamboo Specs for plan configuration.